bubichallenge/challenge-codes/README.md

 ## Scripts

-All scripts are written in Python (tested with Python 2.7.9, some of them won't work with Python3), and can be found in the "python" folder.
+All scripts are written in Python (tested with Python 2.7.9, some of them won't work with Python3), and can be found in the [python](https://github.com/bubichallenge/challenge-codes/tree/master/python) folder.

 Tests can be run with [pytest](http://pytest.org "py.test"):